robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 3. Based on these predictions, calculate how good the model is (its loss).
 4. Calculate the gradient, which measures for each weight, how changing that weight would change the loss.
 5. Step (that is, change) all the weights based on that calculation.
+6. Go back to step 2, repeating the process.
+7. ITerate until you decide to stop the training process ( because the model is good enough or you don't want to wait any longer).